fsmi/rpcd/README.md

 * The command will not have a `DISPLAY` variable in its environment
 * The `frame`, `display` and `fullscreen` parameters are ignored
 	* This implies that there will be no interaction with `ratpoison` at all for the command
+* The command will not block the execution of any automation script

 ### Default display